This is the new thread for Extraplanetary Launchpads as skykooler has asked me to officially take over the project. Old thread

 As an alternative to Kethane, Karbonite is available and there is a Karbonite adaptation available.
 Note, however, that MKS has built-in support for EL, so you do not need this patch.
 Also note that MKS hides most of EL's parts as it provides its own versions.

 At this stage any pad, the runway or the dock can be used landed, splashed or in orbit.
 When landed or splashed, operation is exactly as it was before.
 When in orbit, the new ship is spawned "docked" (docking ports not required) to the construction dock and must be released (the build menu will be unavailable until the new ship has been released).
 To release the ship, right click on the dock and click "Release".
 Once the release bug (see below) has been worked around, the new ship will slowly drift away (as expected for two objects in orbit).

-Survey stakes (new feature in 4.3.0 and requiresKerbal Attachment System) work only when landed and they need to be carried around in a KAS container or on the back of a Kerbal, and can be attached only to the ground or a permanent feature (such as the launchpad at KSC, or at least they could while I was testing in 0.24.2).
+Survey stakes (new feature in 4.3.0 and requiresKerbal Inventory System) work only when landed and they need to be carried around in a KIS container or on the back of a Kerbal, and can be attached only to the ground or a permanent feature (such as the launchpad at KSC, or at least they could while I was testing in 0.24.2).
 To use stakes, place some on the ground, configure them (details in the release notes), and use a Survey Station (also new in 4.3.0, but for now is a clone (separate part) of the hitchhiker can).
 As of 5.1.90, survey stakes now require the use of the mallet (new part).

 Station before any construction begins.